 Gevo Inc. probably didn’t infringe a patent held by Butamax Advanced Biofuels LLC, a joint venture of DuPont Co.
-(DD) and BP Plc (BP/), and is free to sell its renewable-fuel products, a judge said in a pretrial ruling.
+(DD:US) and BP Plc (BP/), and is free to sell its renewable-fuel products, a judge said in a pretrial ruling.
 Gevo surged as much as 59 percent.

 Butamax sued Gevo, backed by the oil refiner Total SA (FP) and specialty-chemicals maker Lanxess AG (LXS), in 2011 alleging misuse of technology for genetically engineered microorganisms used to produce biofuels.
 U.S. District Judge Sue Robinson, in a ruling filed yesterday, denied Butamax’s request for a preliminary injunction to block Gevo’s fuel sales.